fostimus/concentration/README.md

 ## Future Development

 - refactor to further adhere to object oriented programming principles; ideally I'd like to replace all methods with `concentration.` that exist outside the concentration object, with `this.` and move it within the concentration object.
+The way it's written, this game only works because there is only ONE concentration object
 - allow user to customize game details, such as:
   - game timer
   - click timer
   - amount of cards on the board
 - allow user to customize/choose theme